rubenorta/telegram_bots/README.md

-A Telegram Bot that translate your voice to a robot voice
+A Telegram Bot that transform your voice into a robot voice

 by Don Robot Industries